Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Things to be added in the future:
 * Database versioning / update handling
 * More statistics
-* Ability to combine stats from different bots (if multiple servers are being run in different locations)

 ## Credits
 Thanks to the developers of the awesome solutions [HypeMan](https://github.com/robscallsign/HypeMan) and [perun](https://github.com/szporwolik/perun), that gave me the main ideas to this solution.